 When Faith finally learns the truth, she finds herself trapped in an impossible situation with no easy way out.
 Doing the right thing will endanger those closest to her, and could force Faith to make the ultimate sacrifice.

 An Excerpt from “A Confession of Faith”

-Most people don’t know when they are going to die…but then again, I’ve never been “most people.”
-I know I will die in 4 days, 2 hours, and approximately 11 minutes.
+Most people don’t know when they’re going to die, but then again, I’ve never been “most people.”
+I’m going to die in four days, two hours, and approximately eleven minutes.
 How could I possibly know this?
 Because the Chancellor himself sentenced me to die for committing high treason.
-Now you might wonder why an 18-year-old high school student could be charged with such a crime, and honestly, I’m still trying to come to grips with the whole thing myself.
-It’s been a roller-coaster ride filled with emotional highs and devastating lows; but through it all, God’s hand has been upon me.
-Even if there were times I couldn’t see it.
+Now, you might be wondering, “Why was an eighteen year old student charged with such a crime?” and honestly, I’m still trying to come to grips with the whole thing myself.
+This roller coaster ride has been filled with emotional highs and devastating lows; but through it all, God’s hand has been upon me.
+Even during those times when I couldn’t see it.

 When I was younger, I read a classic novel titled The Diary of Anne Frank.
 Anne was placed in an unthinkable situation, but she was wise enough to record the events of her life during that time.
 After she died and her diary was found, it gave people a personal insight into a horrific event in human history.
 After I read her diary, I knew I was destined to become an author myself.
 I went on to write short stories, poems, essays, and eventually I wrote for my very own website.